bump-sh/docs/src/_help/publish-documentation/branching.md

 ```

 > You will need to pass your private documentation access token for this command to work.
 Either with the `--token` flag or via the `BUMP_TOKEN` environment variable.
 This token can be found in your documentation settings under the "CI deployment" page.
 {: .info}

 ### Using the API

+Our [API](https://developers.bump.sh/operation/operation-post-versions) lets you publish to a specific branch by providing the `branch_name` request body parameter.
+However, we recommend using either our CLI or our Github-Action to publish your API documents to Bump.sh.

-Our [API](https://developers.bump.sh/group/endpoint-branches) also allows you to manage the branches of your documentation.
-You can create a new branch, delete one, list them all, select one as the default branch, and deploy a new API definition into a branch.
+Our dedicated [Branch API](https://developers.bump.sh/group/endpoint-branches) endpoints, help to manage the branches of your documentation.
+You can create a new branch, delete one, list them all, or select one as the default branch.

 Please note that, currently, the API does not support renaming a branch.

 ## Rename or delete a branch

 The Branches section allows you to edit the name of a branch, set it as the default (the one that will be displayed when accessing the documentation), or delete it.
-After changing the branch name, don't forget to update your CI deployment.
+After changing the branch name, don't forget to update your CI or CLI deployment settings.

 ![](/images/help/manage-branch.png)